BClark-Grad-Project/site-launchpad/README.md

 Some of these parameters are used directly by the charm, and some are passed through to the node app using `config/config.js`.

-## Application configuration

-The formula looks for `config/config.js` in your app which starts off looking something like this

-    module.exports = config = {
-      "name" : "mynodeapp"
-      ,"listen_port" : 8000
-      ,"mongo_host" : "localhost"
-      ,"mongo_port" : 27017
-    }

-and gets modified with contextually correct configuration information during either deployment (via the `install` hook) or relation to another service (`relation-changed` hook).

-This config can be used from within your application using snippets like

-    ...
-    var config = require('./config/config')
-    ...
-      new mongo.Server(config.mongo_host, config.mongo_port, {}),
-    ...
-    server.listen(config.listen_port);
-    ...

-Alternatively you could use a "Procfile" in root directory like this:

-    web: node app.js

-and then get the environment variables from the running environment like this:

-    app.set('port', process.env.PORT);

-The defined environment variables are:

-    NAME
-    PORT
-    NODE_ENV
-    MONGO_HOST
-    MONGO_PORT
-    MONGO_REPLSET

-## Network access

-This charm does not open any public ports itself.
-The intention is to relate it to a proxy service like `haproxy`, which will in turn open port 80 to the outside world.
-This allows for instant horizontal scalability.

-If your node app is itself a proxy and you want it directly exposed, this can easily be done by adding

-    open-port $app_port

-to the bottom of the `install` hook, and then once your stack is started, you expose

-    juju expose myapp

-it to the outside world.

-By default, juju services within the same environment can talk to each other on any port over internal network interfaces.